What is the Wellington Region Integrated Buoy Observations (WRIBO) Programme?

-This high-tech surface buoy and string of instruments was deployed in July 2017 southeast of Matiu/Somes Island as part of the WRIBO programme.
-WRIBO delivers real-time, publically available data on currents, waves, wind, salinity, temperature, sediment, oxygen, and chlorophyll.
+This high-tech surface buoy and string of instruments was deployed in July 2017 southeast of Matiu/Somes Island in Te Whanganui-a-Tara (Wellington Harbour) as part of the Wellington Region Integrated Buoy Observations (WRIBO) Programme.
+WRIBO delivers real-time, publicly available data on currents, waves, wind, salinity, temperature, sediment, oxygen, and chlorophyll.

-The buoy is positioned within the plume of the biggest freshwater inflow into Wellington Harbour, the Hutt River, to help us make links between freshwater and marine environments and to assess the impacts of land-based activities on water quality.
+The buoy was deployed to characterise water quality in Wellington Harbour and is positioned within the plume of the Hutt River, the biggest freshwater inflow into Wellington Harbour, to help us assess the impacts of land-based activities on water quality.

-WRIBO is a joint programme with the National Institute of Water and Atmospheric Research (NIWA) who service the instruments and manage the data.
+WRIBO is a joint programme with NIWA, who manage the instruments and the data that they provide.

 A key focus for us is making the data accessible to the public in near real-time.
 In the longer term, we and our partners are working towards collating data from other buoys across New Zealand to form a national network.

-A data report summary for Wellington’s WRIBO is available on the Annual Data Reports webpage.
-To view and download WRIBO’s data, go to the Marine Water Quality section of the Environmental Monitoring webpage, and select your measurement of interest from the drop-down list.
+To view and download WRIBO’s data, go to the GW environmental monitoring website and select your measurement of interest from the drop-down list.

 This displays data from the surface wave station, as well as water quality data from instruments sitting just below the surface.
 Please note that these data are in raw form and have not undergone quality control processing.

 Data from other depths will come online soon, so watch this space!

 Get in touch